 If all teams collectively estimate each PBI together, it could dilute the sense of each teams’ commitment to its velocity.

-Reflect carefully when faced with the temptation to compare velocities between teams that one might feel is facilitated by use of this pattern.
+Reflect carefully when faced with the temptation to compare velocities between teams that one might feel this pattern facilitates.
 If you do conclude to compare teams, please reflect again.